aws-samples/bank-transfer-blockchain-reinvent2019-workshop/README.md

 Right now, all events go to Kinesis but no further.
 We’ll persist our events for analysis with Athena later on.
 To do so, navigate to the Kinesis Data Streams console and choose the bank-transfer-events stream that you just created.

-1. In the upper right-hand corner, choose Connect to Firehose.
-This forwards all events to a Kinesis Data Firehose stream, which delivers them to an S3 bucket.
+1. In the upper right-hand corner, choose Connect to Consumers, then select connect to delivery stream.
+This will enable us to forward all events to a Kinesis Data Firehose stream, which delivers them to an S3 bucket.
 2. Name the delivery stream choose Next, and don’t enable record transformation.
 3. Provide an S3 bucket in which to store your results.
 Remember so you can use it with Athena.
+4. Create an IAM role for the delivery stream
+5. Create the delivery stream

 ### Execute Transactions